ssrikantan/serverless/README.md

 ### Azure Functions (FaaS)

-The source code of the Azure Function App used in this sample is available in the Visual Studio 2017 Solution located at ./ordersflow/ordersflow.sln in the Repository.
+The source code of the Azure Function App **ordersflow** used in this sample is available in the Visual Studio 2017 Solution located at ./ordersflow/ordersflow.sln in the Repository.
 There are 2 Functions created that are exposed as HTTP callable APIs
 - Get orders pending approval
 - approve an order in the Storage Table